rcrespodev/docs-as-context/README.md

 - temporary task: A temporary task that is not part of the major task.
 No need to be committed.

 ### Autodocumentation:
-Each task generate your own documentation in the docs/ directory.
+Each task generate and maintain your own documentation in the docs/tasks/ directory.
 - task-name: A name of the task. (e.g. task-feature-login.md)
 - description: A description of the task.
 - context: A context of the task.